vanHeemstraSystems/timestripe-frame/README.md

-repository-name
-# Repository Name
+timestripe-frame
+# Timestripe - Frame

+> Goal Management of Frame

+Based on "Timestripe" at https://timestripe.com/

+Based on "A Step-by-Step Guide to Build a Minimum Viable Product (MVP)" at https://www.netsolutions.com/hub/minimum-viable-product/build

-Based on "ABC" at https://www.abc.com/
+Based on "Frame" at https://github.com/creations-global/frame

 ## 100 - Introduction